Ole Miss hires former Maryland coach Durkin as assistant - WHIZ News

 An independent investigation determined athletic trainers on the scene did not follow proper procedures to treat McNair for possible heatstroke.
 Durkin was not found responsible for McNair’s death, but he was fired in October after having been placed on administrative leave to start the season.

+“We wish the best for him and his family and hope he’ll take what happened at Maryland as a serious life lesson in dealing with other people’s kids,” Jordan’s father, Marty McNair, told ESPN on Thursday.

-Reports of dysfunction in the football program emerged after McNair’s death.
-Durkin and his strength and conditioning coach, Rick Court, were accused by some players of creating a toxic culture where some players were demeaned and bullied.
+News reports of dysfunction in the football program — first from ESPN — emerged after McNair’s death.
+Durkin and his strength and conditioning coach, Rick Court, were accused by some players of creating a toxic culture where some were demeaned and bullied.

 Court was put on administrative leave by the school and eventually resigned.